jupyterlab-contrib/jupyterlab_toastify/packages/jupyterlab_toastify/README.md

 As of JupyterLab v3.6.0, notification is a built-in feature.
 We highly recommend using it - see [documentation](https://jupyterlab.readthedocs.io/en/stable/extension/ui_helpers.html#notifications).
+Therefore this project is **archived**.

 # jupyterlab_toastify